mjghr/SharifPlus/README.md

 - `Model/Restaurant` has a likely typo mapping: `"steak"` points to `HotChocolate` instead of a Steak product.
 - `Utils/JsonManager` contains some informal console messages that could be cleaned for production.

-### License
-No license file was provided.
-Add one if you intend to distribute.